Written by JJ Brown, July 2019

 Have nothing to do with the fruitless deeds of darkness, but rather expose them.Ephesians 5:11

 This may be why there are 12-step programs associated with many of the vices listed above.
 Why has the 12-step program been effective in helping many overcome addictions to self-destructive behaviors?
-The program is the clear embodiment of the Gospel of Jesus Christ.
+The program embodies basic principles of the Gospel of Jesus Christ.

 To heal, we identify the vice that plagues us and acknowledge our reliance on God to help us remove it.
 We then ask for help to heal ourselves and our loved ones, who are often collateral victims.
 We then commit to live a new life wherein we stay connected to God and His power.
 The last step is to seek to help others who are so plagued.